PreTeXtBook/pretext-cli/README.md

 ]>
 ```

-*Note: previously this was achieved with a `pretext-href` attribute - this is now deprecated and will be removed in a future release.*
+_Note: previously this was achieved with a `pretext-href` attribute - this is now deprecated and will be removed in a future release._

 ---

 ## Development

 **Note.** The remainder of this documentation is intended only for those interested
-in contributing to the developement of this project.
+in contributing to the development of this project.
 Anyone who simply wishes to
-*use* the PreTeXt-CLI can stop reading here.
+_use_ the PreTeXt-CLI can stop reading here.

 From the "Clone or Download" button on GitHub, copy the `REPO_URL` into the below
 command to clone the project.